dirko/dirko.github.io/about.md

 permalink: /about/
 ---

-I'm a data scientist and machine learning developer working on education, health, and supply chain problems.
+I'm a data scientist and machine learning developer living in Stellenbosch and currently work on education, health, and supply chain problems.

 ### More Information